Writes a data frame into a range of cells. Main differences from

 If

-represents exactly 1 cell, like "B3", it is taken as the start (or upper left corner) of the targeted cell rectangle.
-The edited cells are determined implicitly by the extent of thedata
+rangerepresents exactly 1 cell, like "B3", it is taken as the start (or upper left corner) of the targeted cell rectangle.
+The edited cells are determined implicitly by the extent of thedatawe are writing.
+This frees you from doing fiddly range computations based on the dimensions of thedata.If

 See also